hbc/NGS_Data_Analysis_Course/lessons/10_DE_analysis.md

 	Rscript DE_script.R Mov10_rnaseq_counts_complete.txt Mov10_rnaseq_metadata.txt

-Hwo many files do you get as output from the script?
-There should be a few PNG files.
-Use Filezilla or `scp` top copy these over to your laptpo and take a look what was generated.
+How many files do you get as output from the script?
+There should be a few PNG files and text files.
+Use Filezilla or `scp` to copy the images over to your laptop and take a look what was generated.
 Using commands within the shell (on the cluster) you can also examine text files.
 What's inside?
 How do the files differ?

 ### Obtaining a gene list